-In 2018, Montecito Water District hired Woodard & Curran to conduct a Recycled Water Feasibility Study, half-funded by a grant the District applied for and received from the State Water Resources Control Board.
+A comprehensive Recycled Water Feasibility Plan (RWFP) was completed by the end of 2018.
+It was funded in half by a grant the District applied for and received from the State Water Resources Control Board.

 Recycled Water Available for Delivery